Pay attention! - Robustifying a Deep Visuomotor Policy through Task-Focused Attention: Approach

-{\bf Visual input:} To obtain the visual encoding, we divide the visual input into $k$ spatial regions and individually process them to extract visual features using a VGG19 network.
-The resulting spatial visual features will have the form $\phi_{f} \in \mathcal{R}^{k \times d_\phi}$ where $k$ is the number of spatial regions and $d_\phi$ is the feature length of each region.
+{\bf Visual input:} To obtain the visual encoding, we divide the visual input (video frame) into $k$ spatial regions and individually process them to extract visual features using a VGG19~\cite{simonyan2014very} network.
+The resulting spatial visual features have the form $\phi_{f} \in \mathcal{R}^{k \times d_\phi}$, where $k$ is the number of spatial regions and $d_\phi$ is the length of feature vector for each region.

 We combine the textual and visual encodings through a technique similar to \cite{yang2016stacked}.
-We learn a mapping on both information types and combine them through an element-wise summation:
+We learn a mapping on both visual and text data and combine them through an element-wise summation: